Vasil Levski National Stadium: Concert venue

 The stadium has hosted music shows by a number of regional and world stars.

-The biggest concert in Bulgaria ever and thus at the Vasil Levski stadium was held by Yugoslav superstar Lepa Brena on 24 July 1990 in front of 200,000 people.
+The biggest concert in Bulgaria ever and thus at the Vasil Levski stadium was held by Yugoslav superstar Lepa Brena on 24 July 1990 in front of 120,000 people.
 This record remains unbroken to date.
-The curiosity of the concert was the way Lepa Brena arrived at the stadium - by landing from the helicopter directly to the stage with a rope.
+The curiosity of the concert was the way Lepa Brena arrived at the stadium - by landing from the Mil Mi-8 helicopter directly to the stage.

 American metal band Metallica held one of the most successful concerts in Bulgaria in the stadium as part of their 2008 European Vacation Tour, attracting 50,000 people.

 American superstar Madonna had a very successful concert here as part of the second European second leg of her Sticky & Sweet Tour on 29 August 2009.
 She performed in front of 54,000 people and was warmly welcomed by her numerous fans.
 After the show, the grass was badly damaged, which caused some discontent amongst football fans, national team players, coaches and staff.

 On 14 May 2010, Australian rock band AC/DC played the Bulgarian capital Sofia, in front of nearly 60,000 fans as part of their Black Ice World Tour.

 A festival, under the name Sofia Rocks, part of Sonisphere Festival took place on the Vasil Levski National Stadium.
 The festival was held over 2 days on 22 and 23 June with live performances by world-renowned bands such as Rammstein, Metallica, Manowar and Alice in Chains among others.

 The Big Four, Metallica, Megadeth, Slayer, and Anthrax, performed all together during the Sonisphere Festival.
 The performance at the Sonisphere Festival in Sofia was beamed to more than 450 movie theatres in more than 140 markets in the U.S. and select cities in Europe, Canada and South America on 22 June 2010.
 The live video was later released on DVD and Blu-ray in October 2010, entitled The Big 4 Live from Sofia, Bulgaria.

 On 30 October, the North American rock band Bon Jovi announced that they will perform live at Levski during their Because We Can tour on 14 May 2013.